Cairns Property Market 2024-2025

 In a word?
 Exciting.

 Cairns is being described as the absolute powerhouse in terms of emerging property markets in Australia.
-After a considerably time of negative growth, Cairns now happily reports a median price of $420,000 – up a staggering 41.3 per cent from five years prior.
-This upward swing is tipped to continue.
+After a considerably time of negative growth, Cairns now happily reports a median price of $607,000 – up a staggering 8.5 per cent in the last 12 months and more than 50% in the last five years.
+Part of Queensland’s post-lockdown boom, Cairns continues to be among Australia’s healthiest property markets.

 What is there to know about Cairns?

-Cairns is Australia’s sixteenth largest city and the nation’s fifth busiest airport.
+Cairns is Australia’s sixteenth largest city and the nation’s fifth-busiest airport.
 Cairns airport sees about 5 million passengers per year, speaking of its tourism potential.
 Cairns is considered to be Australia’s gateway into Asia and this, again, speaks of untold opportunities for growth and expansion.
+Cairns International Airport is just few hours from major international destinations, so is seen as “the Hong Kong” of Australia – great for trade, for a fast vacation, complete with Reef tours, stunning rainforest and some world class golf courses.

 Cairns is also home to a major seaport, a number of unique on and offshore attractions for tourists, world-class event hosting and business conference facilities, universities and agricultural assets.